hitd/hitd/Readme.md

 hitd is a microservices toolkit in Node.JS, similar in some points to [Seneca](https://github.com/rjrodger/seneca) and/or [Micromono](https://github.com/lsm/micromono) , [Spinal](https://github.com/jitta/spinal).

-__The initial choices we made was using [ZeroMQ](http://zeromq.org) for communication, and using a request-responses paradigme.__
+__The initial choices we made was using [ZeroMQ](http://zeromq.org) for communication, and using a request-responses paradigm.__
 More precisely, It is based on [Pigato](https://github.com/prdn/pigato), who does an amazing jobs handling all the low level stuff.

 #How is that Different ?
-Hitd means 'How Is That Different' because when presenting early version of the project to some fellow devellopers from all background, How is that Different from X ? was the single questions they had in mind.
+Hitd means 'How Is That Different' because when presenting early version of the project to some fellow developers from all background, How is that Different from X ? was the single questions they had in mind.
 We will in this introduction mainly try to answer this questions.

  - Vertically Oriented
  - Great Tooling